Jadunath Bhattacharya

 Jadunath Bhattacharya (also known as Jadu Bhatta) (1840 – 4 April 1883) was an Indian musician and composer of the 19th century Indian classical music, mainly of the Bishnupur gharana.
-In fact, he was, in the words of the poet, " a master of the hand of God".
-He enriched the music of the Bishnupur gharana with his own uniqueness and spread the taste of its beauty and flavor to different parts of the country, increasing his own unparalleled fame and the glory of Bengal.
+He was, in the words of the poet, considered " a master of the hand of God".
+He influenced the music of the Bishnupur gharana and promoted the genre to different parts of the country.

-Jadu Bhatta influence on Rabindranath Tagore and Bankim
+Influence on Rabindranath Tagore and Bankim

 A mid-19th century tanpura that Dhrupad legend Jadu Bhatta used to play while giving lessons to icons like Bankim Chandra Chattopadhyay and Rabindranath Tagore.